top of page

 Evidence-Based Approaches that Support This Work

-Cognitive Behavioural Therapy (CBT) helps you understand how your thoughts, feelings and behaviours interact.
-It turns confusion into clarity and insight into action.
+CBT helps you understand how your thoughts, feelings, and behaviours interact.
+It transforms confusion into clarity and insight into action.

-Compassion Focused Therapy (CFT) teaches how to relate to yourself with more warmth and less self-criticism.
-It helps calm the body’s threat system and build the courage to face what is hard with care instead of shame.
+CFT teaches you how to relate to yourself with more warmth and less self-criticism.
+It calms the body’s threat system and builds the courage to face challenges with care instead of shame.

-EMDR (Eye Movement Desensitisation and Reprocessing) helps the brain process distressing or traumatic memories so they no longer feel “stuck.”
-It can bring a deep sense of relief and safety that words alone cannot always reach.
+EMDR aids the brain in processing distressing or traumatic memories, allowing them to no longer feel “stuck.”
+This approach can bring a profound sense of relief and safety that words alone may not achieve.

 Warm golden sunlight shining through a window with curtains, symbolising clarity, openness and the calm that follows therapy and self-understanding.

-Compassionate Therapy Practice offers CBT, CFT and EMDR therapy in Banstead, Caterham and online across the UK.
+Compassionate Therapy Practice offers CBT, CFT, and EMDR therapy in Banstead, Caterham, and online across the UK.

 Comments